 ORG (vol. 8 p.
-5359) lists this poem as Verse No. 658 and records first publication in the New York World on November 8, 9, 10 and 12 1894, and the Pall Mall Gazette on November 14 and 15, linked to the story “The Undertakers”.
-In the Pall Mall Gazette it was printed as a heading, with the word ‘Translation’ below.
+5359) lists this poem as Verse No. 658 and records its first publication in the New York World on November 8, 9, 10, and 12 1894, and the Pall Mall Gazette on November 14 and 15, linked to the story “The Undertakers”.
+In the Pall Mall Gazette, it was printed as a heading, with the word ‘Translation’ below.
 It follows the story when collected in The Second Jungle Book in 1895.

 It is also collected in:

 - later editions of The Second Jungle Book

 - Songs from Books 1913

 - Definitive Verse 1940

 - The Sussex Edition, vol xii p.
 377